 Distributed handler execution is evaluated by utilizing 6 different configurations of 5 Web Service handlers.
 Handlers are customized for benchmarking purposes.
 Two of them (A, B) are CPU bound handlers.
 The remaining three handlers (C, D, and E) have been chosen from the applications that are gradually switching from CPU bound to I/O bound.
-Handler C and D respectively utilizes DOM and SAX parsers.
+Handler C and D respectively utilize DOM and SAX parsers.
 Finally, Handler E logs the data and prints out the information about the SOAP message.

 Apache Axis describes the handler execution sequence by an XML based WSDD configuration file.
 It supports only sequential execution.
-On the other hand, we utilized more flexible approach for the handler deployments.
+On the other hand, we utilized more flexible approach for the deployments of handlers.
 The orchestration document, instead, supports parallel execution as well as sequential one.
-The combinations of the parallel handlers can create so many different configurations.
-6 configurations among them are selected for the experimental purpose.
-The first configuration which is sequential execution is to gather the results from the Apache Axis.
-The remainders are various configurations using distributed handler execution structure.
-The second configuration is the exact one with the Apache Axis sequential execution to evaluate the pure overhead coming from the distribution.
-The others are to show advantage of using parallelism in handler execution.
+The different combinations of the parallel handlers can create so many different configurations.